 Garmin Fenix 5x Complaints

 I never trust reviews that are 100% positive of a product.
 This usually means that someone is unable to be critical of something, for whatever reason, or they simply want to mislead their audience.
 Obviously I bought the Garmin Fenix 5x with my own money, and I’ve been really happy with it.
-I recommend buying one if you’d find it useful.
+I recommend buying one if you’re looking for a well rounded watch.
 Nonetheless, no product is free from fault.

 My biggest complaint so far is that when the charging cable is wiggled when connected to the PC, the USB Mass storage connection is lost.
-I do not know if my Garmin Fenix 5x has a faulty cable but if it’s left facing upside down, it seems to be okay.
-In an ideal situation this should be fine but I have a slight concern about copying files when on the move.
+I was sent a new cable and this issue seems to have been resolved.

 Garmin Fenix 5x Backing Up Data